Living in Virginia Vs West Virginia: Which Is the Better State?

-Are you debating whether to make a move to Virginia or West Virginia?
-These neighboring states are experiencing more growth and interest, even if they aren’t in the national hotspots of the South.
-And, with both states providing unique lifestyles and beautiful scenery, it can be tough to decide which is right for you!
+Are you debating between living in Virginia or West Virginia?
+These neighboring states are experiencing more growth and interest, even if they aren’t in the Southern hotspots.
+With both states providing unique lifestyles and beautiful scenery, it can be tough to decide which is right for you!

 Cost of Living